 10 Best Cocktails in Portland, Oregon

 2. Xport is a lovely rooftop bar on top of the Porter hotel.
 Most of it is covered, so even if it’s raining it can be enjoyed.
-There’s not a particular cocktail here, but the overall atmosphere that makes Xport a must visit.
-FYI: A Stella beer is the best deal here.
+There’s not a particular cocktail here I enjoyed, but the overall atmosphere that makes Xport a must visit.
+FYI: A Stella beer is the best deal here because its a tallboy can.

 3. Andina a Peruvian restaurant has the Melones con Ají (pictured below) created by bartender Eddie Johnson.
 This cocktail has Hendrick’s gin shaken with lime juice, sugar and agua de melón (fresh cantaloupe juice), served on the rocks with a ﬂoat of agua de pepino (cucumber water), lime zest and ají en polvo (ground hot peppers).